Sophie Oluwole

-Sophie Bosede Oluwole (nee Aloba, 12 May 1935 – 23 December 2018) was a Nigerian professor and philosopher, and was the first female doctorate degree holder in philosophy in Nigeria.
-She was a practitioner of Yoruba philosophy, a way of thinking which stems from the ethnic group based in Nigeria.
-She was vocal about the role of women in philosophy, and the disproportionate representation of African thinkers in education.
+Sophie Bosede Oluwole (née Aloba, 12 May 1935 – 23 December 2018) was a Nigerian professor and philosopher, and the first person to earn a doctorate in philosophy at a Nigerian university.
+She was a practitioner of Yoruba philosophy, a way of thinking that stems from the ethnic group based in Nigeria.
+She was vocal about the role of women in philosophy and the underrepresentation of African thinkers in education.

-Life and work
+Early Life and Adolescence

-Sophie Bosede Oluwole was born on May 12, 1935, to Timothy Aloba, in the town of Igbara-oke.
-Her paternal grandfather was from Benin City and ethnically Edo.
+Sophie Bosede Olayemi Oluwole was born May 12, 1935, in the city of Igbara-oke, in the Ondo State of Southwestern Nigeria.
+Ethnically, she and her parents were Edo, but she grew up with an intense interest in Yoruba traditions.
+This was due to her maternal grandmother being Yoruba and the majority of those around her were Yoruba as well.
+Her parents, being Anglican Christians, did not support her learning of these traditions and banned her and her 3 siblings from attending any Yoruba rituals.
+In place of Yoruba tradition, Oluwole’s parents encouraged her to prioritize Christianity in her life.
+At the age of 8 she was baptized under the name “Sofia”, which would later become Sophie.
+The name was given to her by the headmaster of her local school, who also happened to be a family friend.
 She went to school in Ife, and was critical of the education system in the 1940s, saying a woman's career prospects were "not your ambition: it was your parents' ambition."
 In an interview with Jesusegun Alagbe, a journalist for The PUNCH Newspapers, Oluwole describes an event during school, where she was sent to a hospital to distribute food and medicine, and was scared by the desperately sick patients, saying "That day, I knew I was not going to be a nurse."

+Education

-She studied History, Geography and Philosophy at the UNILAG in Lagos, and eventually settled on philosophy.
-Following her first degree, she was employed in UNILAG for a time as an assistant lecturer in 1972, and went on to complete her PhD at the University of Ibadan, making her the first female to hold a doctorate degree in philosophy.
+In 1953, she enrolled at the Women Training College in Ilesa, where she finished with a class IV certificate in 1954. she became a qualified teacher.
+She then taught at Ogotun-Ekiti, and then Ibadan.
+She received a scholarship in philology at the University of Cologne, but decided to join her husband in the United States.
+She ultimately decided to complete her college education at the University of Lagos in 1967, where she decided to study Philosophy instead of English, allegedly because of the reputation of Professor Wole Soyinka.
+Following obtaining her first degree in 1970, she was employed in UNILAG for a time as an assistant lecturer in 1972, and went on to complete her PhD at the University of Ibadan, making her the first to hold a doctorate degree in philosophy.
+Oluwole had taken interest in traditional African philosophy before obtaining her PhD, but did not have any faculty to supervise a thesis or dissertation on such a topic.
 Oluwole taught African Philosophy for six years between 2002 and 2008 at the University of Lagos.
 At a time, she also served as the first female Dean of Student Affairs in the same institution.